pogimabus/flask-app/README.md

-## This is a Dockerized Flask application template.
+## This is a Dockerized Python 3 Flask application template.

 It is recommended that you use a virtualenv with Flask installed (instructions [here](http://flask.pocoo.org/docs/1.0/installation/)); once that is set up and your virtualenv is active you can do the following:

 ### Run / Develop locally without Docker

 Get set up to run a test server that will reload upon detection of source changes with:
 ```bash
 export FLASK_APP=flaskr